threefoldtech/0-db/README.md

 > By default, the code is compiled in debug mode, in order to use it in production, please use `make release`

 # Running

+0-db is made to be run in network server mode (using zdbd), documentation here is about the server.
+More documentation will comes about the library itself.
+The library is fresh new and lack of documentation.

-## default port
+## Default port
-0-db listens by default on port `9900` but this can be overidden on the commandline.
+0-db listens by default on port `9900` but this can be overidden on the commandline using `--port` option.
+Without argulent, datafiles and indexfiles will be stored on the current working directory, inside `zdb-data` and `zdb-index` directories.

 # Always append
 Data file (files which contains everything, included payload) are **in any cases** always append: